Ajla Tomljanović: 2021: First major quarterfinal

-2022: Second Wimbledon & first US Open quarterfinals
+2022: Two major quarterfinals; victory over Williams

-Tomljanović started her 2022 season at the Adelaide International 1.
-She lost to sixth seed, Sofia Kenin, in her second-round match.
-She led 6–3, 5–3, and had three match points, but Kenin came back and won the match in three sets.
+Tomljanović started her 2022 season at the Adelaide International 1 where she lost to sixth seed Sofia Kenin in her second-round match.
+She led 6–3, 5–3 and had three match points, but Kenin came back and won the match in three sets.
 In Sydney, she was defeated in the second round by fifth seed and eventual champion, Paula Badosa.
-Tomljanović entered the Australian Open ranked World No. 43, and she fell in the first round, losing for the second time in a month to World No. 6 Paula Badosa.
+Tomljanović entered the Australian Open ranked world No. 43, and she fell in the first round, losing for the second time in a month to world No. 6, Paula Badosa.

 Following the Australian Open, Tomljanović struggled with form, losing in the second round at Indian Wells, to Sorana Cîrstea, and the first round of the Miami Open, to lucky loser Lucia Bronzetti.

 Tomljanović began the clay-court season by making the second round of the Charleston Open where she lost to Irina-Camelia Begu in straight sets.
-In the lead-up to the French Open, she made the quarter-finals at the Istanbul Open and Morocco Open.
+In the lead-up to the French Open, she made the quarterfinals at the Istanbul Open and Morocco Open.
 At the French Open, Tomljanović defeated Anett Kontaveit in the opening round.
 Her win over the fifth-ranked Kontaveit marked her biggest win, by ranking, since defeating Radwańska at the same event eight years earlier.
 She lost to Varvara Gracheva in the second round.

-Tomljanović reached back-to-back quarterfinals at the Wimbledon Championships, defeating Jil Teichmann, Catherine Harrison, Barbora Krejčíková, and Alize Cornet en route, before losing to eventual champion Elena Rybakina.
+Tomljanović reached back-to-back quarterfinals at the Wimbledon Championships, defeating Jil Teichmann, Catherine Harrison, Barbora Krejčíková, and Alizé Cornet en route, before losing to eventual champion Elena Rybakina.